jilstingray/presto-excel/README.md

 excel.password=xxx
 ```

-Excel Connector use [Excel Streaming Reader](https://github.com/monitorjbl/excel-streaming-reader) to load super large `.xlsx` files. `rowCacheSize` and `bufferSize` can be adjusted in the configuration file, and the default values are 100 and 4096.
+Excel Connector use [Excel Streaming Reader](https://github.com/monitorjbl/excel-streaming-reader) to load super large `.xlsx` files. `rowCacheSize` and `bufferSize` can be
+adjusted in the configuration file, and the default values are 100 and 4096.

 ```
 excel.xlsx-row-cache-size=100   # number of rows to keep in memory excel.xlsx-buffer-size=4096     # buffer size to use when reading InputStream to file
 ```

+## Known issues

+Presto does not support uppercase table names (see [this issue](https://github.com/prestodb/presto/issues/2863)).
+The connector can not recognize the file if its name contains
+uppercase letters either.

 ## TODO